 Weight is within +/- 10 grams of manufacturer specifications for all tires.
 With the 23C being spot on, 25C being 10 grams lighter and the 28C 7 grams heavier than specified.

-On a 17C rim and an air pressure of 100 psi, all versions of the GP4000S II are a bit wider than specified.
+On a 17C rim, at an air pressure of 100 psi, all versions of the GP4000S II are a bit wider than specified.
 With the 23C being 25 mm wide, 25C 27 mm wide and the 28C a whopping 31 mm wide.

 |GP4000S II 23C||GP4000S II 25C||GP4000S II 28C|